Aiserey: Population

+The inhabitants of the commune are known as Aiseréens or Aiseréennes in French.

 Economy

 The Sugar refinery at Aiserey was the only one in Burgundy but it has been closed since December 2007 and been converted into an "organic" flour mill.

 Sites and Monuments

 A group of Farm Buildings (19th century) are registered as an historical monument.

 The two main monuments in Aiserey are its Chateau and its Church, both located in the heart of the village.